top of page

 Cost: None

-HS-SIP provides students with the opportunity to do full-time biomedical research at NIH facilities, working alongside world-renowned professionals.
+HS-SIP allows students to do full-time biomedical research at NIH facilities, working alongside professionals.
 Applicants must be juniors or seniors at the time of application and 17 years old at the commencement of the program to be considered.
-The program is 8 weeks long and offers a stipend of $2080 per month to selected students.
+The program is 8 weeks long and offers selected students a stipend of $2080 per month.

 Cost: None

-This is a four-week, 160-hour virtual internship for high school juniors and seniors that allows them to participate in basic, translational, or clinical scientific research at MWRI and Magee-Womens Hospital under the supervision of an investigator and their team.
-Interns also take part in sessions where investigators talk about their own adventures and perspectives in biomedical science.
+This is a four-week virtual internship for high school juniors and seniors that allows them to participate in basic, translational, or clinical scientific research at MWRI and Magee-Womens Hospital.
+Students work under the supervision of an investigator and their team.
+Interns also take part in sessions where investigators talk about their own experiences and perspectives in biomedical science.
 Interns will report their findings to other program participants as well as MWRI instructors and staff at the program's completion.

 Cost: None